DIVA-IPL-Project/phytotree/README.md

 + Integration of complementary data (year, location, sex, etc)
 + Save a report with the tree and statistics (in pdf format)
 + Save the current study (in a JSON file)

-## Electron App
-It was developed an Javascript application, using Electron to test the visualization modules.
-The application receives tree types of input files:
-+ Tree file (.txt)
-+ Profiles file (.tab)
-+ Isolates file (.tab)

-The data processing and parsing can be done in server ou client side.

 ## Contacts
 + Adriano Baptista, a46072@alunos.isel.pt